About me

 Heart

-Rejections hurt.
-Because the pain of heartbreak activates the same part of the brain as physical pain.
+Rejections hurt because the pain of heartbreak activates the same part of the brain as physical pain.

 New normal